CarterHidalgo/Rhythm-Chess-Engine/README.md

 4. Run the application: `mvn javafx:run`

 ## How to Play
-- Launch the application and start a new game.
+- Launch the application
+- Select the players
-- Click and drag pieces to make your moves.
+- Click and drag pieces or press start to begin the game.
-- The application validates legal moves according to the chess rules.
-- Enjoy playing chess against the computer

 ## Features
 - User-friendly interface with drag-and-drop functionality.
 - Real-time validation of legal moves.
 - Supports standard chess rules and gameplay.
+- Offers multiple game and debug settings in the settings menu

 ## Contributing
-Contributions are welcome!
-If you find any issues or have suggestions for improvements, please create a new issue or submit a pull request.
+If you find any issues or have suggestions for improvements, please contact me using the provided contact information

 ## License
 This project is licensed under the [MIT License](LICENSE).